CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 # {{ page.page_title }}

-As of May 2023, model entities participating in the Accountable Care Organization Realizing Equity, Access, and Community Health (ACO REACH) Model can access partially adjudicated claims data with V2 of the API.
+Model entities participating in the Accountable Care Organization Realizing Equity, Access, and Community Health (ACO REACH) Model can access partially adjudicated claims data with V2 of the API.

 ## What is partially adjudicated claims data?

 ### A faster way to access claims data

-Unlike most claims, partially adjudicated claims are not fully paid or processed by Medicare yet when they are received by the Beneficiary Claims Data API (BCDA).
+Partially adjudicated claims are not fully paid or processed by Medicare yet when they are received by Beneficiary Claims Data API (BCDA).
 This reduces the time to access data to just 2-4 days after claims submission.

 In total, this typically takes up to 10 days after the episode of care.
-The data is subject to change with adjustments expected every 2-4 days as it goes through processing.
+The data is subject to change with adjustments expected every 2-4 days during processing.

 Visit the resources below to learn more: